 Computer System Management – Managed IT Services

 Save the expense of employing your own computer support department.
-An annual fee is agreed for which we provide:
+A fixed monthly fee gives you:

 - hardware maintenance

 - disaster recovery

 A contact or contacts from your company are nominated for us to liaise with.

 In the event of any problems whether hardware, software or both, a single telephone call will provide a solution.

 As an additional service we will visit periodically to discuss computer strategy and up to date developments, providing your company with the benefit of our expertise and the experience gained from other users.

 Why go to the trouble of employing your own IT staff?